 - Employers may take the following measures to prevent sexual harassment at work as much as possible:

-- Let employees know clearly that sexual harassment is not accepted in the organisation.
+- Let employees know clearly that sexual harassment is not accepted in the organization.

-- Set a policy (in cooperation with the works council) which clearly sanctions (suspension, official warning) for breaching.
+- Set a policy (in cooperation with the works council) that clearly sanctions (suspension, official warning) for breaching.

 - Speak to offenders about their behavior.

 - Offer employees the opportunity to talk to a counselor.
-This counselor features should be open and transparent.
+This counselor’s features should be open and transparent.
 Inform employees about this.
-This may be a person from an external organisation, such as working conditions, a reintegration agency or a freelancer.
+This may be a person from an external organization, such as working conditions, a reintegration agency or a freelancer.

 - Make a note of all reports of sexual harassment in the company and report it at regular intervals, provided with the measures taken.
 This report can substantiate the need for a company to take action.